 Do this 3-5 times.
 Put a clean lubricated patch on the cleaning rod.
-Run the cleaning rod down the barrel 3-5 times to lubricate the barrel.
+Run the cleaning rod down the

 Step 9 Clean the receiver and bolt with a soft metal wire brush.
 This helps to remove loose dirt, grime, and powder residue.